trolund/dotfiles/Readme.md

 ## Contributing 💪

-Feel free to fork the repository, make your modify it to your own preferences.
+Feel free to fork the repository and modify it to your own preferences.